 South Huron Trail

 The scenic, multi-use South Huron Trail is an eight-kilometre trail with two sections, one in rural South Huron and the other with an urban trailhead in Exeter, Ontario:

-For Map of South Huron Trail please download print-to-letter-size version of the trail brochure.
+For the map of the South Huron Trail please download the print-to-letter-size version of the trail brochure:

 The South Huron Trail trail is supported by volunteers through Friends of the South Huron Trail and through community donations through such efforts as the Conservation Dinner of the Exeter Lions Club and Ausable Bayfield Conservation Foundation.

-The 2016 Friends of the South Huron Breakfast is scheduled for Friday, November 4, 2016.
+The Friends of the South Huron Trail is also scheduled to meet on Friday, November 1, 2019.